 You can also visit The Cathedral Cafe to chill out.

-Visiting our Heritage sites
+Visiting our Heritage site

-Tour times: 10.30 am and 3 pm, Mondays to Fridays.
 The Cathedral is closed on Public Holidays.

+The minimum group size is 10.
 Admission to St Andrew's Cathedral includes access to the Cathedral's main worship hall — the Nave — and access to restricted areas such as the Nativity Chapel & East Windows.